gramineproject/graphene/Documentation/devel/coding-style.rst

 This document describes coding conventions and formatting styles we use in Graphene.
 All newly commited code must conform to them to pass a |~| review.

-.. note:: Old code is temporarily excluded from these rules until reformatted.

 Automatic reformatting
 ----------------------